Grezzo

 Grezzo Co., Ltd. (株式会社グレッゾ, Kabushiki Gaisha Gurezzo) is a Japanese video game developer.
-It was founded in December 2006.
-Koichi Ishii, known for his work on the Mana series of games by Square Enix, was hired as CEO and president of the company in April 2007.
+Founded in December 2006, it is best known for developing installments in Nintendo's The Legend of Zelda series.
+Koichi Ishii, known for his work on the Mana series of games by Square Enix, is CEO and president.
 The company's name comes from the Italian expression "diamante grezzo", meaning 'a diamond in the rough'.